mgimond/Spatial_pre2021/_book/09-Coordinate-systems.md

 ### Geoid

 Representing the earth's true shape, the *geoid*, as a mathematical model is crucial for a GIS environment.
 However, the earth's shape is not a perfectly smooth surface.
 It has undulations resulting from changes in gravitational pull across its surface.
 These undulations may not be visible with the naked eye, but they are measurable and can influence locational measurements.
-Note that we are not including mountains and ocean bottoms in our discussion, instead we are focusing solely on the earth's gravitational potential which can be best visualized by imagining the earth's surface completely immersed in water and measuring the sea surface level over the entire earth surface.
+Note that we are not including mountains and ocean bottoms in our discussion, instead we are focusing solely on the earth's gravitational potential which can be best visualized by imagining the earth's surface completely immersed in water and measuring the distance from the earth's center to the water surface over the entire earth surface.

 <div class="figure">
 <img src="img/Geoids_sm_NASA.jpg" alt="Earth's geoid with gravitational field shown in rainbow colors.
 The ondulations depicted in the graphics are exaggerated for visual effects. (source: NASA)" width="300" />